 When attempting to send an email campaign, Direct Mail may present you with a warning similar to the following:

 "The email policy for yahoo.com requires that senders use only authorized mail servers.
 Using this 'From' address may cause your email to be blocked or bounced by some servers.
 Please considering using a different 'From' address…"

 What's this all about?

 If you are using a free email service (like AOL, Gmail, iCloud, or Yahoo), the solution is to simply use a different "From Email" address for your email campaigns.
 The best solution is to use an email address from a private company domain that you control—like firstname.lastname@example.org.

-If you are already using a private company domain and are still seeing these warnings, don't worry, that's good!
-That just means that your company is doing its part to prevent fraudulent email and spam from your domain.
-You can authorize Direct Mail to send email from your domain.
+If you are already using a private company domain and are still seeing these warnings, don't worry!
+You (or your IT person) can add Direct Mail’s email servers to your company's list of trusted email servers.
 Just take a look at this help article for information on how to set it up.

 If you have any questions, please contact our support team.